amrdruid/Druid-on-rails/README.md

 ## Development tools

 The following is hardly a limitative list of products and tools.
-Please add more to the list.

 ### Integrated Development Environments

 #### RubyMine

-https://www.jetbrains.com/ruby/ - this is an actively developed cross-platform plugin-based IDE derived from their IntelliJ IDEA product that runs on macOS, a number of Linuxes and on Windows.
+https://www.jetbrains.com/ruby/ - this is an actively developed cross-platform plugin-based IDE derived from their IntelliJ IDEA product that runs on macOS, a number of linux distrubtions and on Windows.
 The people at JetBrains are pretty responsive to their user community.
 It's possible to try out their IDE for 30 days, after that you have to buy a license from them.
 Has excellent support for Ruby and for Rails just to mention a few.
 It's possible to add functionality by installing from a large collection of plugins.